Everraa/test-automation-task-host/README.md

 Firefox - npm run tests:firefox
 Webkit - npm run tests:webkit

-By default, all tests are run in headed mode (browsers will open).
-To run tests in headless mode, modify the command by removing --headed from the script in the package.json file.
+By default, all tests are run in headless mode (browsers will not open).
+To run tests in headed mode, modify the command by adding --headed in the script in the package.json file.